Sadler report: Report

-One early history of factory legislation described the testimony presented in Sadler's report as "one of the most valuable collections of evidence on industrial conditions that we possess." and excerpts from the testimony are given in many source books on the Industrial Revolution and factory reform and on multiple websites, together with commentary drawing the intended conclusions.
+One early history of factory legislation described the testimony presented in Sadler's report as "one of the most valuable collections of evidence on industrial conditions that we possess" and excerpts from the testimony are given in many source books on the Industrial Revolution and factory reform and on multiple websites, together with commentary drawing the intended conclusions.

-However, critics such as William Harold Hutt have pointed to - and revived - contemporary criticism of the report.
-Even Sadler’s parliamentary friends, such as Lord Morpeth, conceded that the proceedings of the Committee were irregular and its choice of witnesses unbalanced.
+However, critics such as William Harold Hutt have pointed to – and revived – contemporary criticism of the report.
+Even Sadler's parliamentary friends, such as Lord Morpeth, conceded that the proceedings of the Committee were irregular and its choice of witnesses unbalanced.
 Evidence given to the committee was not given on oath, and it remains unclear (and controversial) to what extent the evidence heard from former mill-children and the parents of mill children was true, and if true to what extent typical.
 Whilst these caveats cannot be ignored "Critics have alleged that some of the evidence was biased, incomplete, sometimes inaccurate or even deliberately misleading, and it is true that a good deal of it referred to conditions that had long been ameliorated...When every allowance has been made for exaggerations and omissions and the rest, the 'report' stands as one of the classic documents of British social history".

-It painted a picture of over-work, physical severity, misery and fear as the lot of a mill-child in an unregulated mill.
-To give one example of the evidence to that effect, and the questioning that elicited it: Matthew Crabtree, now twenty-two and a blanket manufacturer, had been a factory child between the ages of eight and twelve.
+It painted a picture of overwork, physical severity, misery and fear as the lot of a mill-child in an unregulated mill.
+To give one example of the evidence to that effect, and the questioning that elicited it: Matthew Crabtree, now 22 and a blanket manufacturer, had been a factory child between the ages of eight and twelve.
 He had worked from 6 a.m. to 8 p.m. with an hour for a meal at noon (there was no breakfast break); when trade was brisk work had started an hour earlier and finished an hour later.
 He had lived about 2 miles from the mill: